 This story is a bitter reminder of taking additional steps and precautions to avoid costly scams.
 Besides choosing a legitimate dealer, do your research!
 Do your due diligence, bring a third party who has expertise in similar transactions.
 Having an experienced third party present at the transaction will give you more confidence and peace of mind.
 Finally, gold testing machines can come in handy to detect counterfeit.

-At Bullion Trading LLC, a trusted bullion dealer with over twenty-year of experience, conveniently located in the heart of New York City, right off Fifth Avenue we will give you a step-by-step introduction for gold authentication of Krugerrands or American Eagles.
+At Bullion Trading LLC, a trusted bullion dealer with over twenty-year of experience, conveniently located in the heart of New York City, 20 West 47th Street Lower Level #24, New York, NY 10036, we will give you a step-by-step introduction for gold authentication of Krugerrands or American Eagles.
 I will personally guide you through the variety of bullion coins and bars.
 To wrap it up, I’d like to give you a few fun facts on the double eagles.
 The most popular is the Saint-Gaudens double eagle, a 21.6 Karat twenty-dollar coin, commissioned by President Theodore Roosevelt in 1907.
 A genuine Double Eagle coin needs to be precisely 33,43 grams and has a diameter of 34 mm.
 Unlike the real one, the counterfeit uncirculated version looks mottled because the gold and copper alloys have not been thoroughly blended, and the letters of the coin will appear flat on top of the coin.